gspandhana/gspandhana/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...

+ In this paper, this has been demonstrated using a multidimensional phase-field modeling framework and validated against real-time experiments.
 -->

 ### 🤝🏻 &nbsp;Connect with Me